KeighanG/KeighanG/README.md

-* 🧪 PhD Student at the University of British Columbia, Canada
+* 🧪 MSc Student at the University of British Columbia, Canada
 * 🌞 Conducting research on Atmospheric Photochemistry
 * 🔭 Interested in Photochemistry, Climate Modelling, Paleoclimate, Early Earth Environments, and Exoplanet Atmospheres
 * 👯 Looking to collaborate on any of the interests listed above!